Personal Injury FAQ’s

 Examples of defendant behavior/actions that may entitle you to punitive damages include drinking and driving, texting and driving, and the sale of cigarette/tobacco products.

-The granting of punitive damages is governed by Florida Rule of Civil Procedure 1.481, which can be found here:
+The granting of punitive damages is governed by Florida Rule of Civil Procedure 1.481.Can I sue/make a claim/file a lawsuit/bring a case against my employer in the State of Florida?

 The answer is usually no. In the State of Florida, if you are injured while at work/on the job, you can typically only file a worker’s compensation claim.
 However, there are exceptions to this.
 For example, if your employer didn’t carry any worker’s compensation insurance, then you may be able to file a lawsuit against your own employer.
 That is, your employer only has “worker’s compensation immunity” if it carried worker’s compensation insurance at the time of your accident.
 If it didn’t, then it won’t have worker’s compensation immunity, and you will be able to sue your own employer.